 It is our goal that our children leave us with some very special characteristics: a love of work and play and a genuine joy of learning, friendships that will endure for many years and a natural ability to be a good friend to others, confidence in what they do and enthusiasm for what lies ahead, a good understanding of the lives of other people and an appreciation of the differences.
 Good basic skills to succeed in future learning situations, loyalty and respect of other, and the patience, willingness and courage to change and adapt as they encounter new situations.

 The Children’s Center Montessori School was founded in 1971 by John and Elaine Rademacher.
 Gretchen Harkins (Director & Teacher), daughter of John & Elaine, has been teaching full-time since 1991 and has been a Director since 2002.
-Sonja Olson has been teaching full-time with beginning in 2013 and has over 10 years of previous teaching experience.
-Hannah Longley is a part-time teacher and Children's Center Alumni.
-She is also our current Language and Music teacher.
-Gretchen has been trained as a teacher since she was 6 years old and is Montessori certified (NAMC*).
+She has been trained as a teacher since she was 6 years old and is Montessori certified (NAMC*).
+Katie Myster is a full-time teacher and Children's Center Alumni.
+She has been with the Children's Center since 2016.

 The Pre-school and Kindergarten program are available to children between the ages of thirty-three months and six years of age on a half-day or full-day basis, including extended hours between 7:30 a.m. and 5:00 p.m.
 It is a five-day per week program, with the exception of holidays, operating on a school year basis.
 Our maximum enrollment is 30 children per session, and we must limit enrollment to within a 36-month age span.
 Minimally there is at least one staff member for ten children.
 We mandate that children are under our supervision at all times.
 We are a non-profit, tax-exempt corporation, licensed by the State of Minnesota Human Services Department (651-296-3971).
 The Children’s Center admits children of any race, color, national and ethnic origin to all rights, privileges, programs and activities generally accorded or made available to students.